nginxinc/nginx-wiki/source/start/topics/recipes/qwebirc.rst

 Qwebric
 =======

 `Qwebirc <https://qwebirc.org/>`_ is a fast, easy to use, free and open source IRC client designed by and originally just for the `QuakeNet IRC network <https://www.quakenet.org/>`_.
 Released in 2009, it's a `python <https://www.python.org>`_ written web-based IRC client.
 It also has a fork, `iris <http://www.atheme.net/iris.html>`_, developed by the `Atheme <http://www.atheme.net/>`_ IRC services team, and provides better integration with Atheme's IRC services.
 Qwebirc uses its own embedded webserver utilizing non-blocking multiplexing, and can cope with thousands of users easily.
-Because of this, there are two methods which can be used to direct clients to a qwebirc instance via `nginx <http://nginx.org>`_: redirection, or reverse proxy.
+Because of this, there are two methods which can be used to direct clients to a qwebirc instance via `NGINX <http://nginx.org>`_: redirection, or reverse proxy.

 Recipe
 ------